ahircock/angular-model-editor/README.md

 ```

 Once the MongoDB database is up and running, execute the folloiwng commands on SEPARATE command lines.
-Alternatively, you can use Visual Studio Code's "Tasks / Run Tasks" feature to launch these processes
+Alternatively, you can use Visual Studio Code's "Terminal / Run Tasks" feature to launch these processes

 ```
 npm run start-dev-node